• Home

 Step 1: Trim out the dead leaves – Remove any dead or yellowing leaves that you see.
 This is an easy first step, and will help to clear the clutter so you can focus on pruning the rest.

-Step 2: Remove the bottom leaves – It’s important to remove all of the leaves that are touching the ground.
+Step 2: Remove the bottom leaves – It’s important to remove all of the leaves and lower branches that are touching the ground.
 This will help to prevent infection from soil-borne diseases, like blight.

 Step 3: Pinch out the suckers – You don’t need to remove every single sucker.
 That can become very tedious, especially if you haven’t done it before.